-The 2022 Super Ratings Benchmark Report stated, 'ADF Super is positioned outside the lowest operating cost quadrant, with the fund's level of operating expenses, relative to the size of its membership positioned below industry medians'.
+The 2022 Super Ratings Benchmark Report stated 'CSC PSSap is positioned within the lowest operating cost quadrant, with the fund's level of operating expenses, relative to the size of its membership base and assets, positioned below industry medians'.
+SuperRatings has also awarded PSSap a Platinum rating recognising it as a 'best value for money' super fund for the 17th year in a row (2005-2022).

-ADF Super's fees are partly linked to investment performance, and there is a premium in purchasing high quality assets.
-This is in the best interest of our customers' long-term returns because they receive the net benefit from investments in higher-quality assets, including inflation linked cash flows and diversification against different environments, in order to allow customers to retire when they plan to, regardless of the market conditions at the time.
+PSSap's fees are partly linked to investment performance, and there is a premium in purchasing high quality assets.
+This is in the best interest of customers' long-term returns because they receive the net benefit from investments in higher-quality assets, including inflation linked cash flows and diversification against different environments, in order to allow customers to retire when they plan to, regardless of the market conditions at the time.

-Figure 5 below presents costs per customer in ADF Super over time.
+Figure 5 below presents costs per customer in PSSap over time.
 Base investment fees and corporate costs per customer have remained relatively stable since 2017.
 On the other hand, there has been some variance in performance fees (which sum up to total costs).
 These fees are designed to align the interests of our investment managers with our customers and can vary over time - when net returns are strong and adding to customer balances, performance fees are higher (to a limit) and vice versa.
 This design has resulted in higher total investment costs per customer in the 2019 and 2020 financial years, due to strong net performance in some assets, adding to member adequacy and funding ratios.
-Both base investment fees and performance fees were lower over the 2022 financial year as our investment fee savings measures materialised.
+Both base investment fees and performance fees were lower over the 2021 and 2022 financial years as our investment fee savings measures materialised.